rsyncOSX/mydocsy/content/en/docs/verify/_index.md

 Typically, a synchronize action operates in a *one-way* direction of data.
 Local data is synchronized to a backup media, such as an attached disc or a remote server.
 Restoring data, for instance, involves retrieving data from a backup when local data has become corrupted or inaccessible.

 If you are using multiple Macs, as I do, and all Macs synchronize data to the same remote storage, there may be challenges maintaining synchronization and preventing data loss, particularly if the remote storage is **not** a Git server, such as GitHub and Gitea.
 If the remote destinations are stored on a Git server, regular `git push` and `pull` commands will suffice.

 Git is a superior tool for version control.
-But in certain situations, creating a Git repository may not be feasible, and this function may prove useful.
+However, in certain situations, creating a Git repository may not be feasible, and this function may prove useful.
+As a reminder, the Verify function is designed for multiple Macs synchronizing data to a single remote server as a backup.
+It also assists in deciding whether to push or pull changes to keep the local repository updated.

 The verification applies only to remote destinations on servers.